alxwrd/coinhandler/README.md

 >>> coin = Coin(23)
 OnePence(23)

-# Use a CoinColletion instead!
+# Use a CoinCollection instead!

 >>> CoinCollection.from_value(23)
 CoinCollection(TwentyPence(1), TwoPence(1), OnePence(1))